Ellypham92/Elly-Pham---Data-Analysis-Porfolio-/README.md

 ## Project Overview

  ### 120 years of Olympic history
-   #### Motivation: The Olympic id a multi-national sporting event that attracts spectators of all ages. <br>
+   #### Motivation: The Olympic id a multi-national sporting event that attracts spectators of all ages.
 However, the game has changed substantially since its inception. <br>
                  I wanted to look at the historical data to analyze the evolution of the game and what the differences were.
    #### View my work book: [Olympic](https://github.com/Ellypham92/EDA_Olympic_2016)
    #### Tools: Python